Alcaro/Arlib/arlib/sandbox/README.txt

     sandbox can't use its permissions without knowing them
-- Anything symlinked from an authorized path symlinks from authorized paths are considered to grant access to the target too (though obviously the sandbox isn't allowed to do anything unexpected with said symlinks)
+- Anything symlinked from an authorized path symlinks from authorized paths are considered to grant access to the target too (though obviously the sandbox isn't allowed to do anything funny with said symlinks)
 - Anything preinstalled in /bin, /lib or /usr/{bin,lib}
     distros and their packages are public already for Gentoo, build flags are considered public as well